modmore/docs/en/04_Redactor/02_v3.x/Features/Clips.md

 Be sure to use **"double quotes"** or it will not be considered valid JSON.

+## Special Characters

+If you want to add the ability to easily insert special characters, you can also add `specialchars` to your toolbar instead of using Clips.
+That automatically adds a special button for common special characters to insert.

 ## Clips from 2.x

 Redactor 2.x also had Clips, but with a different structure.
 That structure is also recognised in 3.x and will be automatically converted on save.